Protecting Young People Online – Online Intake

 - The three month period commences from the date of enrolment – i.e. even if your staff are enrolled at the end of September, they will still have three months to complete the course.

 - At the halfway point – roughly one and a half months later – any staff who have not finished will receive a reminder.

 - Once staff have completed the online component of the courses (and received a satisfactory grade on any final assessment) they can now download and print their own completion certificate.
 In Moodle they just need to go to the main screen of the module they have passed and click on Completion certificate, download and then print the certificate.

 How long will the training take?
 Will I need any special equipment?

-On average, each course will take approximately 2 hours.
+- Each course will take approximately 2 hours.
 One of the key benefits of online learning, however, is that staff can complete the courses in their own time.
 If they have to stop, the Moodle will remember where they were up to and allow them to pick up from there when they come back.

-Staff will not need any special equipment for the training, beyond a computer with a reliable internet connection.
+- Staff will not need any special equipment for the training, beyond a computer with a reliable internet connection.
 All online courses designed by the Centre for Excellence are customised for both desktop computer (Mac and PC), tablets and smartphones.